 High Level Commentary

-Markets are volatile but mostly positive so far in 2023.
-The government debt default was averted as expected, but fears remain related to a potential banking crisis, protracted inflation and ultimately a possible recession.
+Equity markets were volatile but positive in 2023.
+U.S. large cap, and especially the so-called Magnificent 7, were particularly strong.
+Fixed income markets were negative earlier in the year, but rebounded strongly based on declining inflation and the prospect of future Fed rate cuts.
+The government debt default was averted as expected, fears related to a potential banking crisis appear manageable, inflation is trending downward, and there is growing optimism about avoiding a recession.
 Large financial institutions are well capitalized and appear to have reasonable risk control management, but mid-sized banks are more problematic.
 Silicon Valley Bank realized large losses when they were forced to sell underwater longer-term bond holdings to fund panicked investor withdrawals.
 Signature Bank troubles relate to a concentration of commercial real estate and crypto exposure.
 Credit Suisse has been a weak performer for years, and was not able to fund investor withdrawals.
-At this point, the “banking crisis” appears manageable and does not look a systemic threat.
-The Federal Reserve raised interest rates by 0.25% on May 3, to a range of 5.0% to 5.25%, a 16-year high.
+At this point, the “banking crisis” appears manageable and does not look to be a systemic threat.
+The recent advance report on 2023 Q4 GDP came in at a strong 3.3%.
+The Federal Reserve raised interest rates by 0.25% on July 26, to a range of 5.25% to 5.50%, a 22-year high.
+The Fed remains “data dependent” but is now on track to allow interest rates to move down in 2024.

 2022 Performance Was Ugly: